 S-414 Weather and Wave Observations

+International Electrotechnical Commission (IEC) (S-421 to S-430)

+S-421 Route Plan

 IALA AND S-100 DEVELOPMENT

 IALA plays a significant role in the development of the IHO S-100 standard by contributing to its refinement, testing, and implementation.
 IALA collaborates closely with IHO to ensure that the standard meets the needs of the maritime community, particularly regarding aids to navigation and related services.